rayyan35p/tp/docs/DeveloperGuide.md

 1. Edit a project

-   1. Prerequisite: There must be projects present in TaskHub.
+   1. Prerequisite: There must be projects present in the displayed project list.

    2. Test Case: `editP 1 n/Market Analysis p/low d/10-10-2023`<br>
       Expected: Edits the name, priority, and deadline of the 1st project to be "Market Analysis", low priority, and 10-10-2023, respectively.